Yehudah Aryeh Leib Alter: Death and burial

 On September 2, 1901, his wife, Yocheved Rivka, died.
-A year later, a fire consumed the Chassidic buildings in Góra Kalwaria, including Alter's home and hisBeth midrash.
+A year later, a fire consumed the Chassidic buildings in Góra Kalwaria, including Alter's home and his Beth midrash.
 Following this, Alter married his second wife, Reizel, the daughter of Rabbi Baruch Halberstam of Gorlice.

 During the Russo-Japanese War, many of his young followers were drafted into the Russian Army and sent to the battlefields in Manchuria.
 Alter was very worried over these devotees and would constantly write to them.
 His health suffered, and he died at the age of 57 on 11 January 1905 (5 Shevat 5665).

 When news of the Admor's petirah (passing away) spread, so many people rushed to Ger yesterday morning that although the railway dispatched extra trains there was hardly any space in the cars and thousands of people were still left without means to travel...

 One (tram) car with seating for 44 people held over 200, not even leaving any standing room, and in another car some people fainted as a result of the overcrowded conditions...

 When the time for tefillas Mincha arrived, all of the funeral-goers, 20,000 in number, stood in a field and davened Minchah together...

 The brief words spoken by the Rav of Sochachov made a powerful impression.